mrmauer/detecting_poverty/README.md

--   `create_subsaharan-africa-shape.ipynb`: Extract polygon for Sub-Saharan Africa from global shapefile.
+-   `create_subsaharan-africa-shape.ipynb`: Extract polygon for sub-Saharan Africa from global shapefile.

--   `generate_points.py`: Using Numba and mpi4py, randomly sample points in parallel from Sub-Saharan Africa polygon and save points to CSV.
+-   `generate_points.py`: Using Numba and mpi4py, randomly sample points in parallel from sub-Saharan Africa polygon and save points to CSV.

 -   `generate_points.sh`: Execute `generate_points.py`, generating 1,000,000 total points.
 (Note that this script is currently being performed on a local machine, but can easily be adapted to be run as a job on the Midway cluster.)